STRATIC Home • Created 2020/4/20 • Updated 2023/2/12 • v0.7 • Read time 9min • Discord

 We need help testing Stratic, so if anyone wants to help try it out, @ me.
 We have a

-we have a bot for it and soon we
+bot for it on our Discord and

-the games could continue forever and get exponentially more complicated
+allowed so the games could continue forever and get exponentially more complicated

 over time — it is up to the player to win outright or test their will by simply never

-There are four kinds of pieces - Fortifiers, Aggressors, Interdictors, and Commanders.
+There are four kinds of pieces: Fortifiers, Aggressors, Interdictors, and Commanders.